 - You’ll receive one reminder email to upload before the deadline

-- If you forward the file request invitation to someone not originally invited by the file request creator, they will not receive a reminder email
+- If you forward the file request invitation to someone not originally invited by the creator of the file request, they will not receive a reminder email

-- You won’t receive an email if the file request creator updates the deadline
+- You won’t receive an email update if the file request creator changes the deadline

-- If the person requesting files sets a grace period, any file uploaded after the deadline will be marked as late
+- If the person requesting files allows late submissions any files uploaded after the deadline will be accepted, but marked as late

 If you're expecting a file request invitation but didn't receive one, try the following: